-The Certification process enables your users to download a Certificate of Completion after completing a course.
+The certification process lets your users download a Certificate of Completion after completing a course.

 When creating a course, the administrator can select a single certificate template from a list to assign to that course.

-In the Certificates section, you will be able to view two tabs.
-The first tab contains a tabular list of all your certificate templates (2),
+- In the Certificates section, you will be able to view two tabs.
+The first tab contains a list of all your certificate templates (2)

-while the second tab, 'Users' (3), shows, again in a tabular list, all the users in your system that have been awarded a certification along with the status of this certification and other details about the certification, such as when was awarded, when it expires, etc...
+- The second tab, Users (3), shows all the users in your system that have been awarded a certification, along with the status of this certification and other details about it (such as when it was awarded, when it expires, etc.)

 Adding/Editing a Certificate Template

-When adding (the same goes for editing) a new certificate, the first thing you need to do is to provide a name for this certificate template (3).
-Then you may choose the language for which this template will be valid (4).
-This way you may have the same certificate a different template for each language.
+- Choose the language for which this template will be valid (4).
+This way, you may have, within the same certificate template, a different template for each language

-Next, you can actually format the certificate template using the XML content area (5).
-Check out our guide on how to customize a certificate for more information.
-You will note that in your certificate template you may use a list of available tags (6) regarding courses, trainers, grade in courses etc. Moreover, if you have any custom fields defined you will be displayed the corresponding xml tags, that you may use for your certificate template.
+- You can use a list of available tags (6) regarding courses, trainers, grade in courses, etc. Any custom fields defined will be displayed in the corresponding XML tags, that you may use for your certificate template

-Note: In case the course titles are long and you want to show always the same characters for all courses using this certificate, you can add an attribute 'truncated' to the <course> tag.
+Note: If the course titles are long and you want to always show the same characters for all courses using this certificate, you can add an attribute 'truncated' to the <course> tag.
 Add truncated="XX" and a numeric value between the quotes.
 For example, to have the title of the courses truncated so that the certificate will show only 40 characters of it:

 <course font="Freeserif" weight="" size="28" truncated="40" color="#000000" x="5" y="133" align="center"></course>

-The first setting is the Image ratio, for any images you might be using in your certificate template, while the second one is the branch ownership of the certificate template.
+- The first setting is the Image ratio, for any image you might be using in your certificate template, while the second one is the branch ownership of the certificate template

 Assigning a certificate template to a course

-After you have successfully set up your certificate template you may use it to format the certificates your courses award.
-Just visit a course's settings, click on advanced settings a find the certification option.
+After you have successfully set up your certificate template, you can use it to format the certificates for your courses.
+To do that:

-Check out more information in the following article: How to offer Compliance Training.
+Find more information here: How to offer Compliance Training.

-eFront default notifications contain three notifications that concern certificates.
-Those are:
+eFront’s default notifications contain three notifications that concern certificates: